Tuesday, October 22, 2024

 If it turns out that the "betrayal" is Gorath turning on us, that's going to be pretty weak.

 We visit the tavern, which has been cleaned up.
 There's a terrified boy named Jason working there who confirms that the murderers--who ordered him to leave--wore Nighthawks outfits.
 He says that one of the king's soldiers had the spyglass and talked about having gotten it in Sliden.
-He also says that before the massacre, a special keg of wine was delivered from the Upside Down Keg.
+He also says that before the massacre, a special keg of wine was delivered from the Upturned Keg.

 Inside the meeting hall, the duke is dealing with yet another murder committed in the guild war.
 I guess this is unrelated to the Nighthawks' slaughter of the king's guards.
 The duke says we can help stop the guild war by finding Arlie Steelsoul, head of the Ironmongers' Guild, and convincing him to go to the negotiating table.
 He lives to the southwest, and from the description of his house, I gather it's the one with the "Keep Out!" sign.